Welcome to my post!

 Why do I need to setup Blob Storage in Azure for SSIS imports?

-Install the MS SQL Server 2017 SSIS Feature Pack for Azure, which can be downloaded from here.
+SQL Server SSIS Feature Pack for Azure

 The SSIS Connection Manager